Best Practices for Skill Card Design

 - Limit the number of cards: Too many will take the user out of the voice experience.
 Avoid pushing cards with every response, unless it is absolutely necessary.

 - Don't make it a necessary step: Avoid making the user leave the voice experience to complete a task or view something on the Alexa app in order to continue.
-With Echo Show and Echo Spot, voice should remain the primary form of interaction, and as much as possible, the user should be able to navigate through the skill strictly by voice.
+For screen devices, voice should remain the primary form of interaction, and as much as possible, the user should be able to navigate through the skill strictly by voice.

 User: Alexa, ask Pizza Palace what did I order last?